- Created by Albert Wu (internet2.edu), last modified on Aug 13, 2020

-In addition, your software should have the ability to refresh and verify metadata at least daily.
+In addition, your software MUST have the ability to refresh and verify metadata at least daily.
 Ideally, it should support the SAML Metadata Query (MDQ) Protocol.
 Regular metadata refresh promotes interoperability, protects users against spoofing and phishing, and is a necessary precaution in the event of key compromise.
 Failure to refresh metadata exposes Federation users to unnecessary risk.

 The software listed in this section meet the minimum requirements of the SAML V2.0 Implementation Profile for Federation Interoperability.
 They have been proven to work with InCommon and other global, multilateral research and education federations: